joseconstela/webparsy/README.md

 # WebParsy

-> WebParsy is a NodeJS library which allows to scrape websites using [Puppeteer](https://github.com/GoogleChrome/puppeteer) and [YAML definitions](https://en.wikipedia.org/wiki/YAML)
+> WebParsy is a NodeJS library and cli which allows to scrape websites using [Puppeteer](https://github.com/GoogleChrome/puppeteer) and [YAML definitions](https://en.wikipedia.org/wiki/YAML)

 ```yaml
 jobs: